 Temperature too high

-High temperatures can cause the leaves of your cannabis plant to curl down as the plant tries to protect itself from the extreme heat.
+High temperatures can cause the leaves of your cannabis plant to curl down or the leaflets to curl inwards, as the plant tries to protect itself from the extreme heat.

 How to fix: